-This two-antenna set up can be extended to perform the detection test proposed in the work of Psiaki et al. [69].
-When coupled with an RPM spoofing detector [62], this is a very capable solution and makes the CV network highly robust against GNSS spoofing.
+This two-antenna set up can be extended to perform the detection test proposed in [69].
+When coupled with an RPM spoofing detector [62], this is a very capable solution and makes the connected vehicle network highly robust against GNSS spoofing.